dbrynelson/Tech-Academy-LiveProject/README.md

 ### Add Display Names
 For one of the first back end stories I worked on was adding DisplayName property.
-Using this attribute allows us to cnotrol how the text is rendered on the view.
+Using this attribute allows us to control how the text is rendered on the view.
 In the snippet below, you can see where I added the DisplayName attribute and the name that was desired to show up on the view.

 JPChecklist.cs